 - Shutterstock does not particularly advertise monthly billing on annual subscription options.
 You have to take it or leave it.

-- Thinkstock offers many subscription options to suit different types of client and needs.
+- Thinkstock offers many subscription options to suit different types of clients and needs.
 The company provides many payment options and does not require that you consent to auto-renewal of your payment method.
-For example currently Thinkstock offers very affordable yearly subscription plan which you can pay with flexible 4 to 12 payment instalments.
+For example, currently Thinkstock offers a very affordable yearly subscription plan which you can pay with flexible 4 to 12 payment installments.

-For an average user who is not planing to print big quantities of their products using images from these stock photo agencies there is no Thinkstock vs. Shutterstock dilemma when used within the standard licensing.
-However, when the amount of prints are large there are some considerations to be made:
+For an average user who is not planning to print big quantities of their products using images from these stock photo agencies, there is no Thinkstock vs. Shutterstock dilemma when used within the standard licensing.
+However, when the number of prints is large there are some considerations to be made:

 - Shutterstock allows up to 250,000 print runs when used their standard licensing.
-For more prints different kind of advance licensing needs to be agreed upon.
+For more prints, different kinds of advance licensing need to be agreed upon.

-- Thinkstock allows up to 500,000 print runs and this is does not include webpage or email views.
-Usually print runs are for “per use” basis which means each time you use an image in a different format than before your print run counter goes back to zero.
+- Thinkstock allows up to 500,000 print runs and this does not include webpage or email views.
+Usually, print runs are for “peruse” basis which means each time you use an image in a different format than before your print run counter goes back to zero.

-In this article we presented Thinkstock vs. Shutterstock breakdown of features and facts.
-For the general small and medium project the differences would not be so obvious since both stock photo agencies provide similar content and features.
-However, in case of big and corporate work Thinkstock vs. Shutterstock battle, Thinkstock is clear winner with its flexible set of rules less restrictions per client, per industry and per license.
+In this article, we presented Thinkstock vs. Shutterstock breakdown of features and facts.
+For the general small and medium projects, the differences would not be so obvious since both stock photo agencies provide similar content and features.
+However, in the case of big and corporate work Thinkstock vs. Shutterstock battle, Thinkstock is a clear winner with its flexible set of rules fewer restrictions per client, per industry and per license.